-The material widely used for outside cover of a dome tent tent is PVC-coated polyester mesh.
+The material widely used for the exterior cover of a dome tent is PVC-coated polyester mesh.

 PVC (polyvinyl chloride)—also known as vinyl—is a plastic substance that comes in a variety of forms, including rigid and flexible, transparent and opaque, glossy and matte.
 It's commonly accessible in film form, which is used to make a variety of parts and products for a variety of household and commercial applications.

 Double PVC-coated polyester mesh is used to make the covers for all of our dome tents.
 The thickness ranges from 19 oz/sq. yd.
 (650 g/sq. m.) to 28 oz/sq. yd.
 (950 g/sq. m.) and higher thickness is available for special requests.
 This coated polyester material is heavy and, consequently, a strong material with greater abrasion resistance and better function in different weather conditions.
 We also enhance the wearability by using a thicker film on the face side of the panoramic window, which performs well over a longer period of time.

 Coated PVC offers improved strength and durability, but it is limited in terms of width.
 This width limitation creates something called “welding lines," which you probably noticed on our panoramic and skylight windows.
 In manufacturing, PVC welding is a hot air welding process used to permanently join separate pieces of PVC.
 It involves heating and/or melting the material at the contact surfaces and pressing the pieces together.

 We always make an effort to create your panoramic window in such a way that the lines can be hidden behind dome frame struts.
 However, the lines tend to flow depending on the correct installation process and the outside temperature in your area.